-Lecture Venue Department of Statistics Seminar Room 1 Lecture Times Monday Tuesday Wednesday Thursday Friday Lecture Times 1 2 3 4 5 & 6
+Lecture Venue Department of Statistics Seminar Room 1 Lecture Times Monday Tuesday Wednesday dnesday Thursday 1 2 3 4 5 & 6

-Tutorials will be held on Friday afternoons during periods 7, 8 and 9 in the Statistics Seminar Room.
+Tutorials will be held on Friday afternoons during periods 7, 8 and 9 in the Statistics Seminar Room or PC lab as appropriate.

-There will be two class/term tests during each semester, one per term, which will take place in the Statistics Seminar room.
-You will be supplied with statistical tables for the test; please return these and do not write in them.
+Normally, there will be two class tests per paper.
+These will take place in the Statistics Seminar room.
+You will be supplied with answer books as well as statistical tables for the test; please return the tables and do not write in them.
 You are required to bring your own calculator.

-Term Test Dates
+Term Test Dates - Statistics Seminar Room 1

 MST 301 MST 302

-Test Dates 23rd March 8th August
+Test Dates 5th March 7th April 30th July 27th August

-lest Dates 18th May 4th Octob
+25th April 9th May 17th September 1st October

 Test Times 18h45 - 20h30